VarunMusham/SmartPrep/README.md

 5. Create a Pull Request detailing your changes.

-## Feel free to modify the sections as per your specific project details and requirements.-->
+## Feel free to modify the sections as per your specific project details and requirements.